 - Your company data is safe and secure

 - You can allocate roles and permissions appropriately

-- Booking in advance is simple, as you can easily see when the desk you want will become available
+- Desk booking (and room booking) in advance is simple, as you can easily see when the desk you want will become available

 - You gain access to important data and analytics through real-time reporting